 - Recovery, purification and/or concentration of enzymes, yeast extract and amino acids.

-- Production of natural colours and for the recovery of protein from waste streams.
+- Production of natural colors and for the recovery of protein from waste streams.

 A broad choice of Alfa Laval membranes used in the ultrafiltration process: